atticus-lv/BlenderAvaloniaBridge/docs/en/integration/avalonia.md

 If you have not wired both sides together yet, start with the [Integration Guide](./index.md).

-## Available capabilities
+## Root API

-The bridge exposes a path-first `IBlenderDataApi` that maps directly to the built-in Blender business protocol:
+The bridge now exposes a root `BlenderApi` with explicit domain properties:

+- `blenderApi.Rna`: RNA path reads, writes, descriptions, and RNA method calls
+- `blenderApi.Ops`: Blender operator polling and execution
+- `blenderApi.Observe`: watch subscription and snapshot reads

+The wire protocol names are unchanged:

 - `rna.list`: list child item references under a Blender collection path
 - `rna.get`: read the current value at a path